-- 520 In the literature one encounters different approaches to the topic of symmetry between the two hemispheres that may be roughly separated into two categories: those that examine asymmetries in the NH and SH under complementary conditions of tilt angle and IMF By, and those that concentrate on instantaneous asymmetries that are driven, to a large extent, by differences in conductance between the summer and winter hemispheres (but also by tilt angle $\Psi$ and IMF $B{\mu}$ , whose values are not mirrored).
+In the literature one encounters different approaches to the topic of symmetry between the two hemispheres that may be roughly separated into two categories: those that examine asymmetries in the NH and SH under complementary conditions of tilt angle and IMF By, and those that concentrate on instantaneous asymmetries that are driven, to a large extent, by differences in conductance between the summer and winter hemispheres (but also by tilt angle Ψ and IMF B_y , whose values are not mirrored).
 This study belongs to the former category.
-The goal of this study is to determine to what extent key descriptors of ionosphere-thermosphere electrodynamics, such as the ionospheric potential, the cross-polar cap potential, electromagnetic - work, and ionosphere conductances, obey the mirror symmetry condition given by Equation 1.
-To achieve this goal we have developed a new empirical model of ionospheric convection based on Swarm TII cross-track measurements in an Earth-fixed frame, and combined the outputs of this model with outputs from the empirical AMPS model that is based on Swarm and CHAllenging Mini-satellite Payload (CHAMP) magnetometer measurements. - 530 Regarding the suitability of Swarm TII measurements for development of an empirical ionospheric convection model, Lomidze et al. (2019, 2021) showed that Swarm TII cross-track measurements and corresponding model outputs from the Weimer (2005) empirical model are very similar in a climatological sense.
-On the other hand Lomidze et al. (2021) found that
+The goal of this study is to determine to what extent key descriptors of ionosphere-thermosphere electrodynamics, such as the ionospheric potential, the cross-polar cap potential, electromagnetic work, and ionospheric conductances, obey the mirror symmetry condition given by Equation 1.
+To achieve this goal we have developed a new empirical model of ionospheric convection based on Swarm TII cross-track measurements in an Earth-fixed frame, and combined the outputs of this model with outputs from the empirical AMPS model that is based on Swarm and CHAllenging Mini-satellite Payload (CHAMP) magnetometer measurements.